-However International Relations and Co-operation Minister Lindiwe Sisulu calls it a ghost story and says the story that the Libyans had brought money into the country and it was kept somewhere had been circulating for many years.
+However International Relations and Co-operation Minister Lindiwe Sisulu calls it a ghost story.
+She says the story that Libyans had brought money into the country and stashed it somewhere had been circulating for many years.

 “When we went to Swaziland there were rumours that the money was in Swaziland.
 There is no money in Swaziland,” she said.